 Our predicted finish: 2nd

 The 2017/18 season was one of heartbreak for ‘Al-Qeetharah’ (The Harp).
 Despite early optimism and an impressive 36 points from their first 42, Al-Shorta unexplainably collapsed in the final minutes of key games, missing last minute penalties against Al-Hussein and Al-Quwa Al-Jawiya but more alarmingly conceding late goals (85 to 95 minutes) in eight different matches, even conceding twice in the same injury time against both Naft Al-Junoob and Al-Samawa.
 Pundits said all season that their biggest weakness was their midfield with the Greens regularly fielding 35 year-old Akwetey Mensah and 33 year-old Hussein Abdul-Wahid, and the club seem to have listened, strengthening their midfield significantly with the addition of Iraq internationals Amjad Attwan and Saad Abdul-Amir, and also shoring up their defence by signing Mustafa Nadhim.
 Most importantly though, Al-Shorta have kept hold of their deadly strike duo Alaa Abdul-Zahra and Mohanad Ali who combined to net 39 goals last season.
-If the club can avoid administrative problems and provide their Montenegrin coach Nebojša Jovović with the platform to work freely, we could be seeing the Baghdad giants add a sixth league title to their cabinet, although it will be tough to outfox our predicted champions.
+If the club can avoid administrative problems and provide their Montenegrin coach Nebojša Jovović with the platform to work freely, we could be seeing the Baghdad giants add a fifth league title to their cabinet, although it will be tough to outfox our predicted champions.

 Best ever finish: 1st (1974/75, 1989/90, 1991/92, 1996/97, 2004/05, 2016/17)